Kim Kardashian’s ‘Bubble Butt’ Could Be Life Threatening, Expert Says

-Kim Kardashian infamous “bubble butt” poses life-threatening risks if not taken seriously, it has been alleged.
+Kim Kardashian’s infamous “bubble butt” poses life-threatening risks if not taken seriously, it has been alleged.

 Apparently, Kim Kardashian’s derriére could potentially harm her if not addressed properly.
 According to reports, the mother of two could be suffering from a condition called “Lipedema.”
 Experts revealed that this could lead to her “lower limbs exploding in a bloated mass of fat.”